 - Whey.
 Use half a scoop of whey protein in shakes or yogurt to increase your daily protein intake (

 Certain supplements can be beneficial on a ketogenic diet.
 These include exogenous ketones, MCT oil, and minerals.

 Here are answers to some of the most common questions about the ketogenic diet.

 Yes.
-However, it is important to eliminate them initially.
-After the first 2–3 months, you can eat carbs on special occasions — just return to the diet immediately after.
+However, it’s important to significantly reduce your carb intake initially.
+After the first 2 to 3 months, you can eat carbs on special occasions — just return to the diet immediately after.

-3. Can you build muscle on a ketogenic diet?
+Can I build muscle on a ketogenic diet?

 Protein should be moderate, as a very high intake can spike insulin levels and lower ketones.
 Around 35% of total calorie intake is probably the upper limit.

-6. What if I am constantly tired, weak or fatigued?
+What if I am constantly tired, weak, or fatigued?

 This is a common side effect.
 Try drinking naturally flavored water or chewing sugar-free gum.

-A ketogenic diet can be great for people who are overweight, diabetic or looking to improve their metabolic health.
+A ketogenic diet can be great for people who:

 It may be less suitable for elite athletes or those wishing to add large amounts of muscle or weight.